How Capitalist Excesses Discredit the Market Economy

 4. The Particular Dilemma of the Market Economy

 The existing symbiosis between capitalism and market economy demonstrates how vulnerable market-economy systems are to capitalist excesses, even if they are based on a free and democratic order.
 This is due to the price formation that results from free interactions between supply and demand, in market economies usually referred to as »free pricing«.
 However, the crucial point is that maximum efficiency of the flow of goods and cash and the corresponding benefits can in principle only be achieved under a strictly social-ecological regulation.
 Without such a regulation, the »freedom« of pricing is too easily and too readily misinterpreted by private capital owners and their supporters to mean that it was solely intended to maximize the efficiency of their capital – that is, maximizing their returns on investment –, and that these private maximizations were a precondition for general social welfare.
+See also the article Economic Pricing.

 This misinterpretation usually finds its way into economic policy, just to eliminate the barriers to destructively high power and capital concentration and to promote an apparent productivity that is abstracted from its social and environmental commitments and based on unlimited, destructively high economies of scale and scope.
 The result is devastating: More and more people, in their role as workers and consumers, are excluded from the economic cycles, natural resources are exploited and destructed, and natural cycles are damaged and interrupted.
 That is, the welfare of society and environment is subordinated to the maximization of private returns on investment.
-For more details see the article Scale Economies and Productivity.
+For more details see the articles Efficiency and Productivity and Scale Economies and Productivity.

 Under the current neoliberal economic system the misinterpretation by private capital owners is again responsible for capitalist excesses.
 This time, however, it took on an unprecedented dimension: The competition in deregulated global markets, based on dollar prices and subject to severe cost pressure, is the reason why productive capital is not only exempt from its commitment to society and environment at the place of its origin, but can in addition be detached from its local ties and relocated to foreign sites solely according to the criterion of highest returns.